-We also welcome applications from those who have relevant work/voluntary experience instead of the above qualifications – we will consider these on an individual basis.
+We will also consider applicants who can demonstrate relevant work/voluntary experience on an individual basis.

 Most courses are assessed via a combination of coursework and exams – the percentage weighting of each of these is outlined below.
 Coursework might range from written tasks and assignments to the collation of a portfolio of evidence based around a work placement.
 Coursework differs from exams in that it is usually non-timed and carried out independently.